Old Tunnel State Park

-Old Tunnel State Park is a railroad tunnel of the Fredericksburg and Northern Railway, which ceased operations in 1942.
-The property came under the care of Texas Parks and Wildlife Department, and was officially made a state park in 2012.
-It is located halfway between Fredericksburg and Comfort on Old San Antonio Road.
-Since the shut down of the railway, the tunnel has become a bat cave, hosting over 3 million Mexican free-tailed bats and 3000 Cave myotis bats.
-The bats emerge at sunset during the months of May through October, and viewing is open to the public.
+Old Tunnel State Park is a 16.1 acres state park in Kendall County, Texas, United States.
+It is the smallest state park in Texas.
+The property is managed by the Texas Parks and Wildlife Department and opened to the public in 2012.
+It is located halfway between Fredericksburg and Comfort, Texas, on Old San Antonio Road.

-At 16.1 acres, it is the smallest state park in Texas.
+The main feature of the park is the 920-foot-long railroad tunnel of the Fredericksburg and Northern Railway most of which was dug by hand through solid limestone.
+The railway used the tunnel until 1941 when it was dismantled so the steel rails could be used for the World War II effort.
+Since the shutdown of the railway, the tunnel has become a bat cave, hosting over 3 million Mexican free-tailed bats and 3000 cave myotis bats.
+The bats emerge at sunset during May through October, and viewing is open to the public.
+There are two viewing areas to watch the bats from, which require tickets purchased in advance to enter.
+The park rangers present a program nightly before the bats emerge.